 Remember, the topping is basically polenta, not cornbread.
 It will not rise, and when you take it out of the oven, you may even think it is too loose.
 If possible, allow the tamale casserole to rest and cool for 20-30 minutes before eating.
 The polenta will thicken measurably as it cools.

-Tamale pie is a delicious, satisfying family favorite; but it is not a particularly pretty dish.
+Tamale pie is a delicious, satisfying family favorite, but it's not going to win any beauty contests.
 Zhuzh it up a bit with some chopped cilantro, cotija cheese, and a little lime zest.

-To reheat, place refrigerated leftover tamale pie in a 325°F [163°C] oven until heated through; about 20 minutes.
+Reheating: To reheat, place refrigerated leftover tamale pie in a 325°F (163°C) oven until heated through; about 20 minutes.
 Individual portions can also be microwaved.
 Frozen leftovers should be defrosted before reheating.

 Easy Old-School Tamale Pie